o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Frame Scheduler](core-systems/rhi/frame-scheduler.md)*

 Shader
-: A shader is any program executed on the GPU.
-"Shader" is an overloaded term and its definition can vary depending on the context.
-Here are some common ways "shaders" is used in Atom:
+: A shader is any program that's run on the GPU.
+The "shader" definition varies depending on the context.
+Here are some common ways "shader" is used in Atom:
 - A `.azsl` file contains shader code.
 - A `.shader` file references the .azsl file and attaches metadata to configure the AZSLc, the shader compiler.
 - The `Shader` class in C++.